BoE flags risk of recession and 10% inflation as it raises rates again | Business

 BoE flags risk of recession and 10% inflation as it raises rates again

+It sees a nearly 1% fall in GDP in the final quarter as the next energy price rise kicks in.
 Those forecasts were based on bets in financial markets that the BoE would increase rates to about 2.5% by the middle of next year, which the central bank signalled was probably too much.
-It said it expected inflation would fall to 1.3% in three years' time, based on market pricing for interest rates, as higher unemployment and the cost-of-living squeeze hit the economy.

-The Bank of England sent a stark warning that Britain risks a double-whammy of a recession and inflation above 10% as it raised interest rates on Thursday to their highest since 2009, hiking by a quarter-point to 1%.
-The pound fell by more than a cent against the U.S. dollar to hit its lowest level since mid-2020, below $1.24, as investors reacted to the darker economic forecasts.
+The Bank of England sent a stark warning that Britain risks a double-whammy of a recession and inflation above 10% as it raised interest rates on Thursday to their highest since 2009, hiking by quarter of a percentage point to 1%.
+The pound fell by more than a cent against the U.S. dollar to hit its lowest level since mid-2020, below $1.24, as the gloominess of the BoE's new forecasts for the world's fifth-largest economy caught investors by surprise.

 They also trimmed bets on the central bank hiking rates aggressively this year.
 Short-dated British government bond yields slid sharply.
 The BoE's nine rate-setters voted 6-3 for the rise in Bank Rate from 0.75%, with Catherine Mann, Jonathan Haskel and Michael Saunders calling for a bigger increase to 1.25%.

-Economists polled by Reuters had forecast a more dovish 8-1 vote to raise the benchmark for borrowing costs to 1%, with one policymaker opposing a hike.
+Economists polled by Reuters had forecast an 8-1 vote to raise benchmark borrowing costs to 1%, with one policymaker opposing a hike.
 Central banks are scrambling to cope with a surge in inflation that they described as transitory when it began with the post-pandemic reopening of the global economy, before Russia's invasion of Ukraine sent energy prices spiralling.

 The BoE said it was also worried about the impact of renewed COVID-19 lockdowns in China which threaten to hit supply chains again and add to inflation pressures.
 But policymakers around the world are also trying to avoid sending their economies into a slump.

+"It is a very weak projection, a very sharp slowdown," BoE Governor Andrew Bailey told reporters.
+"There's a technical definition of a recession it doesn't meet - but put that to one side - it is a very sharp slowdown in activity."

-"The point being is we are walking this very narrow path now," Bailey told reporters.
-On Wednesday, the U.S. Federal Reserve raised rates by half a percentage point to a range of 0.75-1.0%, its biggest increase since 2000.
-Chair Jay Powell said further 50-basis-point hikes were on the table.
+On Wednesday, the U.S. Federal Reserve raised rates by a half-point to a range of 0.75-1.0%, its biggest increase since 2000.
+Chair Jay Powell said more such hikes were on the table.
+But Powell said the U.S. economy was performing well, a contrast with Bailey's more downbeat assessment.

-The BoE's move represented its fourth consecutive rate hike since December, the fastest pace in 25 years.
+The BoE's rate rise was its fourth since December, the fastest pace of policy tightening in 25 years.
 The BoE said most policymakers believed "some degree of further tightening in monetary policy may still be appropriate in the coming months".
 It dropped the word "modest" to describe the scale of rate hikes ahead.

 A split emerged, with two members saying the guidance was too strong given the risks to growth.
-Business groups expressed concern about Thursday's move.
+"The new forecasts, taken together with the increasing division among committee members, suggest the Bank is getting closer to a pause in its tightening cycle," said ING economist James Smith.

-"The decision to raise interest rates will cause considerable alarm among households and businesses given the rapidly deteriorating economic outlook and mounting cost pressures," said Suren Thiru, head of economics at the British Chambers of Commerce.
+Suren Thiru, head of economics at the British Chambers of Commerce, said the rate hike and deteriorating outlook would cause "considerable alarm among households and businesses".
 INFLATION TO TOP 10%

 British consumer price inflation hit a 30-year high of 7% in March, more than triple the BoE's 2% target, and the central bank revised up its forecasts for price growth to show it peaking above 10% in the last three months of this year.
 It had previously predicted a peak of about 8% in April.